Peercoin: History

-Peercoin is based on an August 2012 paper which listed the authors as Scott Nadal and Sunny King.
+Peercoin is based on an August 2012 paper that listed the authors as Scott Nadal and Sunny King.
 King, who also created Primecoin, is a pseudonym.
-Peercoin was the first implementation of a proof-of-stake–based cryptocurrency.

 The Peercoin source code is distributed under the MIT/X11 software license.

 Economics

 Peercoin uses both the proof-of-work and proof-of-stake algorithms.
 Both are used to spread the distribution of new coins.
-Up to 99% of all Peercoins is created with PoW.
+During its primary years, Peercoin relied heavily on PoW, although there has now been a transition to PoS.
 Proof-of-stake is used to secure the network: The chain with longest PoS coin age wins in case of a blockchain split-up.

+To target a global 1% annual inflation rate, individual stakes typically receive a 3 - 5% annual reward, as only a minority of coins are actively staked.
+This reward is based on a dynamic portion (75% of the reward) and a static portion (25% of the reward).
+The dynamic portion of the reward for an individual stake is based on the number of coins, their unspent age, and degree of global staking participation.
+Stake-for-Stake, periods of low (high) global staking participation will result in a higher (lower) dynamic reward.
+The static portion of the reward is based on the fraction of the existing total coin supply minted on average in a year, and is awarded regardless of stake size.
+As of December 2024, the static reward for a proof-of-stake block is approximately 1.4 PPC.

 A transaction fee prevents spam and is burned (instead of being collected by a miner), benefiting the overall network.

-To recover from lost coins and to discourage hoarding, the currency supply targets growth at 1% per year in the long run.